Bhaskers-Blu-Org1/blockchain-events-cloud-functions/README.md

 ### compiling NPM dependencies for cloud functions

 The `fabric-network` NPM module uses native Node.js module dependencies like GPRC.
 These dependencies need to be compiled for the platform runtime, rather than the development machine.
 [There's a script](https://github.ibm.com/ash/openwhisk-eventhub/blob/master/scripts/deploy.sh) which automatically handles compiling the production dependencies using Docker and creating the `blockchain` action.

-## issues

-Here are some challenges we encountered building the sample….

-- **Can we provide a cloud functions trigger feed for blockchain events?** Processing blockchain events seems like the perfect fit for Cloud Functions.
-Using the alarm trigger feed needs use to store application state in an external database and makes the solution more complex.
-- **Can the Node.js Fabric SDK have a method for retrieving previous blockchain events explicitly?** It was not easy to work out how to get all the previous blockchain events.
-The solution we've worked out is a bit hacky.
-I want a normal (async) method which will return all the events as an array between start and end block numbers.
-- **IBM Blockchain Platform is not IAM-enabled?** Handling manual credentials for services in Cloud Functions is a pain, especially given the large & complex JSON files used by the Blockchain platform.
-I'd hope to see some magic IAM integration so we can use the service key Cloud Functions now supports to do away with all the manual configuration files….
-- **Pre-install NPM module in Cloud Functions runtimes?** As the Fabric SDK uses native modules, getting them compiled for the correct architecture can be tricky for users.
-This could be provided in the runtime?